 However, ethanol corrosion is the main reason for additive use.
-Therefore, modern additives include solutions that inhibit the activity.
-Additives of this type protect the tubes, tanks and engine gaskets against rust.
+Therefore, modern additives for classic cars include solutions that inhibit the activity.
+Classic car fuel additives of this type protect the tubes, tanks and engine gaskets against rust.

 Fuel Phase Separation

-What additives you use depends on a car’s age and design.
+What classic car fuel additives you use depends on a car’s age and design.
 For example, an older car with a carburetor can suffer ethanol damage.
-Therefore, drivers should seek fuel additives with carburetor safeguards.
+Therefore, drivers should seek classic car fuel additives with carburetor safeguards.
 These kinds of products stop fuel phase separation and damage.